-The LaMP studio is François Evans's film music compositon and production facility.
+The LaMP studio is François Evans's film music composition and production facility.

-In the early 90s I grew a MIDI studio at my parents' home in Rickmansworth, with outboard synths, hardware samplers and effects boxes which made it possible to layer sounds and make orchestral mock-ups, but relied on maintaining a lot of gear.
-The studio moved to Hackney and grew a bit.
+In the early 90s the studio evolved into a MIDI facility in Rickmansworth (SE England), with outboard synths, hardware samplers and effects boxes to layer sounds and make orchestral mock-ups.
+The studio moved to Hackney and grew further.

-I moved to Barnet, North London.
-Along came faster computers and big hard disks.
-I switched from using MOTU Performer software to MOTU Digital Performer.
-The digital version took a year to learn properly, it's perfect for film scoring and synchronization.
-I never lost my interest in and love for older analogue synthesizers from the 1970s (see Influences).
+With a move to Barnet, North London, along came faster computers and big hard disks.
+The studio switched from using MOTU Performer digital studio workstation (DAW) software, to MOTU Digital Performer - optimal for film scoring.
+An interest in and love of older analogue synthesizers from the 1970s never waned (see Influences).

-Special software for making 'spectral' sound transformations is still in its infancy.
-I like to give time to incorporate sound morphing into music scores.
-This can blur the boundaries between real and electronic instruments; chords and sound identity in hair-raising ways.
-It's pleasantly disorientating but helps to integrate music with effects.
+Special software for making 'spectral' sound transformations is in its infancy.
+We like to give time occasionally to incorporate sound morphing into your music scores.
+In hair-raising, pleasantly-disorientating ways, this can blur the boundaries between real & electronic instruments, and between colourful music chords & sound identity, to integrate music with sound.

-My best friend in the studio is a small 1930s' Gaveau upright piano, which has a character of its own.
-It was going to be chucked on a junk heap, but is being restored.
+A 'best friend' in the studio is a 1930s' small, art deco, boudoir Gaveau upright piano, which has a character all its own.

-Having vintage kit is fun, but a responsibility to maintain.
-I can understand why so many composers have opted for a minimalist studio of desk, keyboard, computer, amp., speakers and DAW.
-For me, that relies on the composer or plugin patch providing most things.
-Each piece of hardware I use has a life of its own that participates in the scoring.
-I like to think that, like film actors, those characters bring life, interest and originality to the music I compose for films.
+Whilst using vintage technology is fun, it is a responsibility to maintain.
+It's understandable that so many composers have opted for a minimalist studio of desk, keyboard, computer, amp., speakers and DAW.
+For us at LaMP, convenience can sometimes compromise music, so we take the extra effort.
+Like film actors, each piece of music hardware used has a life of its own, which participates.
+Those characters can bring a special quality, interest and originality to the music composed for films.